 The Great Diseases: Cancer, Heart Disease, Diabetes, and Infections

 This course will explore the big killers of mankind.
-Student will gain a better understanding of the history of disease and the biological reasons diseases occur.
+Students will gain a better understanding of the history of disease and the biological reasons diseases occur.

-In examining the major diseases that man is afflicted with.
-We will explore cancer, heart disease and stroke, diabetes, neurodegenerative diseases like multiple sclerosis and Alzeimers, autoimmune diseases, and infectious disease, like HIV and the Flu.
+In examining the major diseases that afflict man, we will explore cancer, heart disease, stroke, diabetes, neurodegenerative diseases, like Multiple Sclerosis and Alzheimer’s, autoimmune diseases, and infectious disease, like HIV and the flu.
 We will discuss the historical background, incidence, and identification of each disease.
 Students will learn the biological basis for disease and treatments that are available.
 We will also dissect why some people are at higher risk for developing a specific disease and preventative measures.
-This interdiciplinary biology course will strengthen a students understanding of biology.
-Students will appreciate the psychological, social, and economical impact of disease.
+Students will understand the psychological, social, and economic impact of disease.
 This course will teach student how to read college-level textbooks and scientific primary literature.